-The Company has equity incentive plans under which non-qualified stock options and restricted stock units (RSUs) have been granted to employees and under which non-qualified stock options have been granted to non-employee members of the Board of Directors.
+The Company has equity incentive plans under which non-qualified stock options and restricted stock units (RSUs) have been granted to employees and nonemployee members of the Board of Directors.
 In the second half of fiscal 2006, the Company adopted RSUs as its primary equity incentive compensation instrument for employees.
 The Company also has an employee stock purchase plan for all eligible employees.